HomeEditor's PickCompliance In The Cloud: Why IAM Is Critical

 In this post, I will show you why IAM is critical and essential for compliance in the cloud.

-Becoming compliant with ISO 27001, SOC 2, PCI-DSS, or other frameworks, shows that your organization cares about its cloud security posture and customer data.
+Compliance with ISO 27001, SOC 2, PCI-DSS, or other frameworks shows that your organization cares about its cloud security posture and customer data.

-IAM (Identity and Access Management) is the mechanism of ensuring that authentication, authorization and accounting are implemented in an organization’s infrastructure.
-From MFA to role-based access control to security policies, IAM is a comprehensive set of best practices and rules that is key to protecting a cloud environment.
+IAM (Identity and Access Management) ensures that auththattensures authorization and accounting are i,mplemented in an organization’s infrastructure.
+From MFA to role-based access control to security policies, IAM is a comprehensive set of best practices and rules that are key to protecting a cloud environment.

 ISO 27001:2022